Let me explain…

 Watch me talk about my experience in this video as I’m interviewed for a project called ‘I AM WARRIOR… MY STORY’ by the company Life Balance Arts.
 Click here for the Full video via Facebook: HELEN’S JOURNEY READS HER SPOKEN WORD ON BEING A CHRONIC ILLNESS WARRIOR & SHARES HER STORY

-Or for a clip of me reading my spoken word piece on being a chronic illness warrior, click HERE!
+Or for a shorter clip of me reading my spoken word piece on being a chronic illness warrior, click HERE!

 Fibromyalgia – The invisible condition that you or someone you know may be suffering from and need to seek help for!